 In a world that has become significantly more casual and perplexing, it is important to remember that there are still situations and circumstances when a particular behavior and/or dress code is expected of us.
-Adhering to these unwritten rules of etiquette is how we demonstrate that we belong!
+Adhering to these unwritten rules of protocol is how we demonstrate that we belong!

 Good manners remain timeless and never go out of style.